-Inspired by the likes of Wolf Alice and Arcade Fire, London-based artist Tina Boonstra writes in a vulnerable, yet determined vein.
-Her debut EP My Concrete Heart (Will Beat Again) – released on 2nd February via 7Core Music – is a collection of moving, honest, brave songs that will school its listeners in empathy and introspection.
+Inspired by the likes of Wolf Alice and Arcade Fire, London-based artist Tina Boonstra writes in a vulnerable yet determined vein.
+Her debut EP My Concrete Heart (Will Beat Again), released on 2nd February via 7Core Music, is a collection of moving, honest songs that will school listeners in empathy and introspection.

-The understated ‘Prodigal’ opens the record, quietly showcasing Tina’s measured, but powerful vocals.
-It leads in to the soothing ‘I Think I See You Now’ which plays out with equal parts confidence and patience: “as steady as my heart beats, as certain as the sunrise”.
+The understated ‘Prodigal’ opens the record, quietly showcasing Tina’s measured but powerful vocals.
+It leads into the soothing ‘I Think I See You Now’ which plays out “as steady as my heart beats / as certain as the sunrise.”
 Tina’s musical style may have been intended for the halls of churches (she was raised in a Christian missionary family), but it’s clear from these tracks that her sound was meant to echo further.

-It’s easy to surrender “skin and bone” to the sound of third track ‘Occupy Me’ as it gently builds in to another three minutes of hymn-like escapism.
-Following track ‘Concrete Heart’ is a complete change of pace, with pounding drums, heavier guitar riffs, and a melodic chorus that breaks through like the “perfect love” Tina sings of.
-It feels like an aural emotional release that rings out with the relief you experience when you find someone worth opening up to again.
+It’s easy to surrender “skin and bone” to the sound of ‘Occupy Me’ as it gently builds into another three minutes of hymn-like escapism.
+Following track ‘Concrete Heart’ is a complete change of pace, with pounding drums, heavier guitar riffs and a melodic chorus that breaks through like the “perfect love” Tina sings of.
+It feels like an aural emotional release, ringing with the relief you experience when you find someone worth opening up to again.

-‘Only A Human’ changes the EP’s direction once more, as Tina explores the isolation of another: a teenage boy with a suicide bomb strapped to his chest.
-It’s an unexpected turn, and a thought provoking exploration of empathy, culminating in the honest lyric “you’re not to blame now, you’re only a human”.
+‘Only A Human’ changes the EP’s direction once more, as Tina explores the isolation of another character: a teenage boy with a suicide bomb strapped to his chest.
+It’s an unexpected turn and a thought provoking exploration of empathy, culminating in the honest lyric “you’re not to blame now / you’re only a human.”
 The gentle ‘Castle’ closes the record.
-It’s a carefully curated piano-led ode to a fortress of love and support, and a calm ending to this soft but tempestuous debut.
+It’s a carefully curated piano-led ode to a fortress of love and support and a calm ending to this soft but tempestuous debut.

-Speaking of her EP, Tina admits: “I wanted to sing about faith and doubt, and the very real struggle to feel anything apart from completely numb.”
-She has definitely succeeded in making us feel anything but that, and we’re sure listening to My Concrete Heart (Will Beat Again) will make others feel again too.
+Speaking of her EP, Tina admits: “I wanted to sing about faith and doubt and the very real struggle to feel anything apart from completely numb.”
+We’re sure listening to My Concrete Heart (Will Beat Again) will make others feel more again too.